-Recognized by critics as offering “tremendously sensitive direction” and being “a gifted and spirited conductor,” Philip Bauman currently serves as conductor of the Northwest Indiana Symphony Youth Orchestra, the College of Du Page Chamber orchestra and South Suburban College orchestra.
+Recognized by critics as offering “tremendously sensitive direction” and being “a gifted and spirited conductor,” Philip Bauman also serves as Music Director of the South Holland Master Chorale.
 Known for his charismatic presence on and off the podium he is frequently hailed for his innovative programs and consistently captivating performances.
-Mr. Bauman recently concluded a 24 year tenure as Music Director of the La Porte County Symphony Orchestra.
+Mr. Bauman recently concluded a 24-year tenure as Music Director of the La Porte County Symphony Orchestra.

 December 2015 marked Mr. Bauman’s inaugural performance as the Music Director of the Michigan City Messiah.
 Maestro Bauman was selected to carry on the traditional faithfully conducted by Dan McNabb for 50 years.
-The 54th season contiunes a new era in the community’s celebration of this grand and popular tradition.
+The 59th season continues a new era in the community’s celebration of this grand and popular tradition.

 Kristen Gornstein, mezzo-soprano

 Praised as “a fine actress with a deep, spacious sound” [Parterre], American mezzo-soprano Kristin Gornstein brings her “rich-voiced mezzo-soprano” and “lines of an uncannily silky legato” [New York Times] to her work, ranging from the traditional to the edgy and imaginative.
 She was lauded for her recent portrayal of Ramiro in Mozart’s La finta giardiniera in a co-production by On Site Opera and Atlanta Opera, a role she reprised in 2018 at Caramoor.